 If the existing wiring is severely outdated or hazardous, rewiring prices surge due to more extensive replacement needs.
 For example, homes with original knob and tube wiring from the early 1900s average around $20,000 to rewire.
 This type of ungrounded, cloth-wrapped wiring lacks safety compared to modern systems.
 Furthermore, insurance companies may not cover homes without grounded wiring.

 Meanwhile, homes built prior to the 1970s may contain aluminum wiring prone to overheating issues.
-Rewiring homes with aluminum rewire house cost $15,000 to $25,000 on average.
+Homes with pre-1970s aluminum wiring, which doesn’t meet current National Electrical Code (NEC) safety standards, typically cost $15,000 to $25,000 to rewire due to overheating risks and material replacement requirements.
 Copper wiring reduces fire risks and lasts longer than aluminum alternatives.

 Rooms Being Rewired

-Rewire house cost fluctuate substantially depending on the rooms involved.
+Your total rewiring cost fluctuates substantially depending on which rooms need updating—kitchens and bathrooms require higher-capacity circuits for appliances and GFCI outlets.
 Wiring for lighting and outlets in living spaces is simpler than for the high-power appliances found in kitchens and laundry rooms.
 Complex wiring for hot tubs, air conditioners, home theater systems, and sophisticated electronics can also escalate costs.

 Materials and Labor